 Types of paints

-Water-Based paint is usually the go-to type for D.I.Y-ers when working in a kitchen.
+Water-based paint for kitchen cabinets is usually the go-to type for D.I.Y-ers.
 This is for several reasons;

 - They have very low to no VOC levels, meaning that there are very few fumes